pixelhumain/GoGoCarto/docs/installation.md

 5. Web Server (Apache, Ngninx, [Wamp server](http://www.wampserver.com/) ...)
 6. MongoDB (http://php.net/manual/fr/mongodb.installation.php)

-the project is using php5.
-If you want to use php7, you will need to install the [MongoPhpAdapter](https://github.com/alcaeus/mongo-php-adapter)
+The project is using php5. **If you want to use php7**, you will need to install the [MongoPhpAdapter](https://github.com/alcaeus/mongo-php-adapter)
 To do so, please run :
 ```
 composer config "platform.ext-mongo" "1.6.16" && composer require alcaeus/mongo-php-adapter